 It also showcases practical possibilities for uses of digital innovation, opening up new perspectives on their application, making visionary ideas tangible.

 The program also addresses trans-disciplinary perspectives on future engagement of audiences and public.
 It investigates the tension between strategies based on ‘story-telling’ and ‘story-finding’, between makers who try to communicate a particular story and users who are free to discover and find their own, often different, stories.

 Furthermore, the symposium discusses challenges connected with catching the public’s attention in experiential or immersive advertising as well as for museums using immersive digital experiences.
 Lastly, an important underlying theme discussed at the symposium is the European copyright law reform that addresses the challenges for intellectual ownership posed by the virtually unlimited access and involvement in media content production warranted by technology.

-Transport from the Film University to Restaurant Remise Schloss Glienicke as well as from Restaurant Remise Schloss Glienicke to Potsdam main railway station is provided.
+Transport from the University Babelsberg KONRAD WOLF to Restaurant Remise Schloss Glienicke is provided.

 His Majesty King Willem-Alexander and Her Majesty Queen Máxima pay to Brandenburg and Mecklenburg-Vorpommern.

 Prof. Elizabeth Sikiaridi and Prof. Frans Vogelaar of Hybrid Space Lab curate the “Future Narratives and Immersive Experiences” Symposium, together with the Embassy of the Kingdom of the Netherlands in Berlin.